samanmanesh/oop244-ws/WS04/readme.md

 void display()const;
 ```
 If the **Country** object is not empty this function will print the output in the following format: (For more details see the sample output)
-- prints "Country Name: " then goes to new line
+- prints "Country Name: "
+- prints the name and then goes to new line
-- prints "No of city: " then goes to new line
+- prints "No of city: "
+- printf the number of cities and  then goes to new line
-- prints "City name" with width 32, left justified, then print "Population".
+- prints "City name" with width 32, left justified.
+- prints "Population"
 - goes to new line
 - will loop through the **m_city** elements, printing each of them.

-- otherwise prints, cout<< "Invalid country object" << endl;
+otherwise prints, cout<< "Invalid country object" << endl;

 ## Tester program: